 Way, J. G. 2016.
 Blackballed by the Massachusetts Division of Fisheries and Wildlife: Research Obstruction Testimonial by an Independent Eastern Coyote/Coywolf Biologist.
 Eastern Coyote Research Publications 5: 1-15.
 URL: http://easterncoyoteresearch.com/downloads/ResearchObstructionTestimonialSept2016.pdf.

 Please consider contacting the Governor of Massachusetts to voice your opinion.
 Thanks in advance.

 Added: April 10, 2017.
-Video of eastern coyote hunts on Sandy Neck Beach, Barnstable, Cape Cod, MA.
-No wonder why I have a tough time getting permits.
-The state of MA and town of Barnstable would rather have people trampling over the dunes and shooting at canids (see video for the up-close graphic accounts) while making videos of coyote hunts in the area rather than learning about them.
-Now it all makes sense (sarcasm intended).
+Outrage: Video of eastern coyote hunts on Sandy Neck Beach, Barnstable, Cape Cod, MA.
+No wonder why I have a tough time getting research permits as the state of MA and town of Barnstable would rather have people trampling over the dunes and shooting at and killing wild canids (see video for the up-close graphic accounts) while making videos of coyote hunts in the area rather than learning about them.

 In Praise of ‘Blackballed’: